virpatel524/plasmodium_discovery/README.md

 Had match rate of 27/34, which is interesting.
 Possible that many undiscovered were truncated.

 Working now to combine pipeline into one script, discovery_script_general.py

+###2017-01-26T11:27:49
+In rifin, we found that our analysis toolkit discovered several "novel" sequences containing domain 4.
+Looking at the original meme analysis, domain 4 looks to be a signal peptide, with variable inclusion in the rifin proteins that were annotated.
+154 rifins were found to have domain 4 out of 161, which suggests that it is a highly critical motif.

+I'm going to plug in a protein with domain 4 into SignalP and verify that it predicts the beginning as a signal peptide (CAG25178.1 as first test).
+It does whne using sensitive settings, and it's very clear.
+Figure titled CAG25178.1_signalP.png.

+Now I'm checking protein CAG25130.1, which does not appear to have domain 4.
+Figure is located CAG25130.1_SignalP, and it shows that there is no signal peptide.
+So this shows that the signal peptide for this class of proteins is fairly conserved.

+Now let's look at the composition of the proteins that matched the domain 4 requirement.
+How close are their domain 4s to those of the others?
+Are they, for instance, also signal peptides?
+Do they ahve other blast matches?

+###2017-01-26T13:16:54
+Here is my general understanding so far:

+With the rifin algorithm, we found about 6 or 7 (need to look at number again) stevors included based on their signal sequences.
+Now since both are surface variant antigens, you'd obviously expect there to be signal sequences.
+What's interesting, however, is that signal sequences of protens undergoing co-antagonistic selection have undergo high rates of evolution.

+So my first thought is, well, isn't the point of signal sequences to direct these proteins to the ER.
+Why might it matter how variable they are?
+And it turns out that signal peptides dictate the efficiency of translocation, which could have significant downstream effects in terms of function.

+And we see that there is only ONE stevor identified which is actually in the rifin category.
+So to me this suggests that signal peptide evolution has led to the divergence of the two since we have been able to identify intermediates in that region.